KevinPMoore/Board-Game-Guide/README.md

 ToDo:

-2. add white shadow to buttons

-3. on submit, hide form and replace with search again button
+2. Fix all elements shifting left

+3. Rename <div> elements in display results

 4. Add media query to shift content from column to rows on larger screens.

-5. Address user flow concerns (needs clarification).

-6. Redo screenshots of updated version for ReadMe.md.
+6. Fix background not covering screen at start

 7. Add containers to the li elements for better css on larger screens

 8. Fix when searching by theme, mechanics dont populate

+9. Redo screenshots of new styling

 Board Game Guide
 Repo: https://github.com/KevinPMoore/Board-Game-Guide